MicrosoftDocs/iis-docs/iis/publish/using-webdav/how-to-configure-webdav-settings-using-appcmd.md

 ---
-title: "How to Configure WebDAV Settings Using AppCmd | Microsoft Docs"
+title: "How to Configure WebDAV Settings Using AppCmd"
 author: rmcmurray
-description: "Introduction Microsoft released a new WebDAV extension module that was completely rewritten for Internet Information Services 7.0 (IIS 7.0) on Windows Server..." ms.author: iiscontent
+description: "Introduction Microsoft released a new WebDAV extension module that was completely rewritten for Internet Information Services 7.0 (IIS 7.0) on Windows Server..." ms.date: 02/14/2008 ms.assetid: 375c1a34-4245-46de-a700-13def000bfc4 msc.legacyurl: /learn/publish/using-webdav/how-to-configure-webdav-settings-using-appcmd msc.type: authoredcontent
-manager: soshir
-ms.date: 02/14/2008
-ms.topic: article
-ms.assetid: 375c1a34-4245-46de-a700-13def000bfc4
-ms.technology: iis-publish
-ms.prod: iis
-msc.legacyurl: /learn/publish/using-webdav/how-to-configure-webdav-settings-using-appcmd
-msc.type: authoredcontent
 ---